 Just imagine how many objects, devices and… people (yes, people also!) the healthcare environment include.
-Just by connecting medical equipment, hospitals can greatly reduce the chances of critical machinery breaking down when it’s needed most.
+Just by using the Internet of Things for healthcare to connect medical equipment, hospitals can greatly reduce the chances of critical machinery breaking down when it’s needed most.

 Benefits of Internet of Things for healthcare

-New technologies create really big amount of opportunities to improve healthcare by using Internet of Things and new tech solutions.
+New technologies create really big amount of opportunities to improve healthcare by taking advantage of the Internet of Things for healthcare and other new tech solutions.
 Here are just few examples:

 Enhanced management of drugs